DOI-ONRR/doi-extractives-data/_states/AZ.md

 priority: true

+# is_cropped forces the default county map view to use
+# a custom set of viewbox coordinates
+is_cropped: true

 case_study_link: |
     For a detailed view of how copper mining affects communities in Arizona, read the [Greenlee County case study]({{ site.baseurl }}/case-studies/greenlee/) or [Pima County case study]({{ site.baseurl }}/case-studies/pima/).
 ---